 Are discolored teeth impacting the appearance of your smile?
 Do you have dental injuries that create an unbalanced bite?
 Ask our office about teeth bonding in Lansdale, PA.
-Dental bonding is a cosmetic dentistry procedure that uses composite resin, which is typically a mixture of acrylic and ceramic materials.
-When applied to a tooth, dental bonding can brighten and add structure to the enamel.
+Dental bonding is a cosmetic dentistry procedure that uses composite resin, typically a mixture of acrylic and ceramic materials.
+Dental bonding can brighten and add structure to the enamel when applied to a tooth.
 Tooth bonding treatment fixes areas of discoloration or damage to create a more uniform smile.

 The Benefits of Dental Bonding